jessejenks/ts-combinator/README.md

 # Terminology

-I am using "combinator" quite loosely here, since the goal in using TypeScript is to take advantage of the benefits of parser combinators, while still having the flexibility of writing functions which are not technically combinators.
-But what is a combinator is a (usually higher-order) function which only refers to its arguments.
+A combinator is a (usually higher-order) function which only refers to its arguments.

 For example
 ```js